There are no prerequisites for this course.

 D. Have the ability to upload the recorded video to YouTube.

-E. Be prepared to spend approximately nine hours per week on this
+E. Be prepared to spend approximately nine hours per week on

 |Program Learning Outcomes:

 I. Critical Thinking: Students will evaluate the validity of their

 own and others’ ideas through questioning, analyzing, and

 synthesizing results into the creative process.